pnp/blog/content/post/working-with-apis-in-power-platform-for-beginners.md

 ---

 I recently learned how to work with APIs and the different methods to call them.
-I started with a straight forward example that\'s not too complex.
-I used an open API (that means I don\'t need authentication for my request) to get the [number of the day ](https://math.tools/numbers/number-of-the-day/)from a website called [MathTOOLS](https://math.tools/).
+I started with a straight forward example that's not too complex.
+I used an open API (that means I don't need authentication for my request) to get the [number of the day ](https://math.tools/numbers/number-of-the-day/)from a website called [MathTOOLS](https://math.tools/).
 I want this number of the day to be posted as a chat message in Microsoft Teams.

-Let\'s start with some theory first
+Let's start with some theory first

 ## Whats an API?